-Council receives almost one thousand requests for traffic calming each year and it is not possible or practical to implement every request.
+Council receives thousands of requests for traffic calming each year and it is not possible or practical to implement every request.
 Only around 10 percent of the requests processed by Council Road Network Officers meet the criteria necessary for work to proceed.
 While traffic calming may be effective in some situations, there are also instances where it is inappropriate, such as when the road in question is expected to cater for the safe and efficient movement of people and goods through a District or Region.

 Traffic calming is unlikely to prevent irresponsible or anti-social driving (commonly known as “hooning”).
 In some cases, traffic calming has been know to exacerbate these problems by providing “hoons” with the opportunity to test their high performance vehicles under more challenging road conditions.